 Basis: Currently, the classification of the river downstream of the former Veazie Dam provides that 'Further, the Legislature finds that the free-flowing habitat of this river segment provides irreplaceable social and economic benefits and that this use must be maintained'.
-With the recent removal of the Great Works and Veazie Dams it is recommended that the upper boundary of this special designation be moved upstream to the Milford Dam, and the qualifier 'ecological' be added.
-This amendment will not change the current Class B designation of the segments upstream and downstream of the Milford Dam, it only provides protection for the free-flowing nature of the segment below the dam and recognizes its outstanding ecological value.
+With the recent removal of the Great Works and Veazie Dams it is recommended that the upper boundary of this special designation be moved upstream to the Milford Dam.
+This amendment will not change the current Class B designation of the segments upstream and downstream of the Milford Dam, it only provides protection for the free-flowing nature of the segment below the dam.
 Recent fish returns following the dam removals attest to the high value of this fish habitat and its restoration potential affecting several diadromous species, including Atlantic salmon, Atlantic sturgeon and shortnose sturgeon, which are all listed as endangered under the Endangered Species Act.
-Adding 'ecological' will create a difference between the 'freeflowing' language used elsewhere in Statute and in this Penobscot River segment.
-This change is not meant to diminish the quality of other 'free-flowing' river segments but instead is meant to highlight the special significance of the Penobscot River as the river with the largest salmon runs amongst Maine salmon rivers.